scriptedbyT/scriptedbyT/README.md

 ---

-🌟 Passionate about **Automation, APIs and UI, Web Development**, and making machines work while I binge-watch series!
+🌟 Passionate about **Automation, APIs and UI, Web Designing**, and making machines work while I binge-watch series!
 🔧 I love building smart bots and stylish UIs – sometimes both in one go.
 🎯 Currently working as aAutomation Engineer, where I automate all the boring and redundant stuff. <br>
 👩‍💻 A Bot Enthusiast